UC Program Cancels Israel Event Due to Gaza Violence [UPDATED]

-“Like many of you, we have observed the increasing tension on the Gaza-Israel border with sadness and deep concern,” Elizabeth Perl, the Alumni Engagement and Development director, told Jacobs in an email.
+“Like many of you, we have observed the increasing tension on the Gaza-Israel border with sadness and deep concern,” Elizabeth Perl, the Alumni Engagement and Development director, told Jenny in an email.
 “After careful consideration, UCEAP has decided to cancel the event recognizing 50 years of study abroad in Israel that was scheduled for Saturday, June 2.
 While we fully understand the value and impact that study abroad in Israel has had on the lives of UC students since 1968, we feel it would be inappropriate to host a celebratory event at this time.
 Thank you for understanding.”

 The same statement is on UCEAP’s Israel 50th Alumni Events Page.

 “It was kind of like taking a political stance without taking a political stance,” Jenny told the Journal.